jonathanbossenger/block-theme-course/module-06/03-Using-Block-Patterns-in-Themes.md

 <!-- /wp:cover -->
 ```

+> **Note**\
+> Dynamic data, such as internationalized text strings, only remains dynamic when it comes from the theme.
+The moment that a user saves a post in the block content editor or a template in the site editor, the data becomes static.

 ## Adding Images and Other Dynamic Data in Patterns

 Where patterns can be fun and exciting, offering a ton of flexibility is including other dynamic data.

 Find an image on [WordPress Photos](https://wordpress.org/photos/), such as [night view of a hill area](https://wordpress.org/photos/photo/67563182d4/).
+Drag it into into the Cover block area in the content canvas.
+It should upload and become the background for the Cover:

 ![WordPress post editor with a "hero" pattern in the content canvas.
 The pattern has a background image of the night sky with hills below it.](/images/module-06/lesson-03/hero-pattern-with-background.jpg)